Obscurely/RekoSearch-Public/README.md

 Infrastructure diagram showing the K3s Kubernetes cluster deployment on AWS with load balancers, auto-scaling, and CloudFront integration.
 [View detailed documentation](docs/Application/K3S.md)

-NOTE: Currently using Digital Ocean K8s cluster for free trial and to slowly integrate the K3s cluster in.
+NOTE: Currently using Digital Ocean K8s cluster to slowly integrate the K3s cluster in.
 Making sure the launch is smooth and without issues.
+Might actually stick with DO K8s cluster for some time as at the current scale it's cheaper and easier to manage.
+K3s cluster will get cheaper, but at a higher scale.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>